lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 # This GitHub repository contains the code to recreate the analyses of:
-Philipp, L., Marinov G., Todd S., Weber S., 3D Reconstruction of Dinoflagellate Chromosomes from Hi-C Data Refutes the Cholesteric Liquid Crystal Hypothesis.
+Philipp, L., Marinov G. K., Todd S., Weber S. C., 3D Reconstruction of Dinoflagellate Chromosomes from Hi-C Data Refutes the Cholesteric Liquid Crystal Hypothesis.
 In review.

 bioRxiv link to pre-print: __________